 Flour and Salt are the main ingredients in this recipe for homemade Play Dough that I’ve kept in my recipe box for quite a few years now.

-In the interest of full disclosure, I should let you know that my ”babies” are now 22 and 23 years old, so it has indeed been a few years since I’ve made this recipe.
+In the interest of full disclosure, I should let you know that my “babies” are now adults, so it has indeed been a few years since I’ve made this recipe.
 And at the risk of sounding like a real dinosaur, this was back before everyone had a computer at home and easy access to the internet.
-When I clipped this recipe out of a magazine I was so very happy that I had finally found a way to make Play Dough!
+When I cut this recipe out of a magazine I was so very happy that I had finally found a way to make my own Play Dough!

 So now that I’m done reminiscing about the not so good old days, let me give you the recipe details: